Introduction

 The aim of this perspective is to ensure that we provide high quality standards and services to customers, underpinned by clear and transparent communications with an accurate understanding of different customer and stakeholder needs.
 The insights and actions taken in response to this intend to bring about continuous improvement of the customer experience, which will be regularly measured and assessed.

 All relevant information to North Ayrshire Council Building Standards is available on our website including our customer charter.
 We are currently implementing agile working across the Service; without detriment to the current service we provide.
 At present our correspondence is normally via telephone, emails and letters.
-Face to face appointments at Cunninghame House are currently unavailable.
+Face to face appointments at Cunninghame House are on an appointment only basis.

 Operational and Financial Efficiency